 Breathability

-We’d recommend Prana Stretch Zion for anyone who’s craving for extra breathability on or off the trail.
-The airy fabric and additional ventilation features such as mesh-lined pockets and venting holes on the crotch ensure the much-needed airflow.
-Patagonia Quandary and Nine Trails, and the North Face Paramount Active are three other models that can offer a comparatively high airflow.
+We’d recommend Prana Stretch Zion for anyone who’s craving extra breathability on or off the trail.
+While not as breathable as their previous version, the airy fabric and additional ventilation features such as mesh-lined pockets and venting holes on the crotch ensure the much-needed airflow.
+REI Co-op Sahara Cargo, Patagonia Quandary and Multi Trails, and the North Face Wander are four other models that can offer a comparatively high airflow.

 Functionality and comfort